Untitled (R. Kelly album)

 Untitled is the ninth studio album by American R&B recording artist R. Kelly.
-It was released by Jive Records on December 1, 2009.
+It was released in the UK on November 30, 2009, and in the US by Jive Records on December 1, 2009.
 It was entirely produced by R. Kelly and a team of younger producers.

-The album debuted at number 4 on the US Billboard 200, and also reached the top of the Top R&B/Hip-Hop Albums chart.
-Untitled received generally mixed reviews from contemporary music critics.
-The album has sold over 500,000 copies.

 Background

 In 2008, the album's title was initially supposed to be released under the name 12 Play: 4th Quarter, however, that version of this project leaked before release and so it was decided that the whole project should be re-recorded.
 That title is still referenced in several songs on the album.